How to Cite Information from DynaMed?

 DynaMed is a clinical reference tool for use at the point of care.
 In addition, DynaMed is used in EMR and EHR applications, CME and CEU, clinical education and research, and other purposes by the global DynaMed Community.
 DynaMed users often cite DynaMed content and may need guidance in how to do so correctly.

 Citation formats vary by style and by resource access method.
 DynaMed content is available via multiple formats including Internet browsing, mobile browsing, and direct access from electronic health records.
-For simplicity, we suggest citing the Internet version of DynaMed Plus.
+For simplicity, we suggest citing the Internet version of DynaMed.

 Remember to pay special attention to personal names, capitalization, and dates.
 Always consult your library resources for the exact formatting and punctuation guidelines.
 The following examples may serve as a guide when you cite DynaMed content and derivative works.